2009 Singapore Romanian diplomat incident: Incident

-At approximately 3 am on 15 December 2009, Malaysians Tong Kok Wai, 30, his friend Bong Hwee How, 24, and Singaporean Muhd Haris Abu Talib, 18, were crossing at the pedestrian crossings in Bukit Panjang.
-Eyewitnesses reported seeing a black Audi A6 with diplomatic license plates run through two red traffic lights before striking the three men.
+At approximately 3 am on 15 December 2009, Malaysians Tong Kok Wai, 30, his friend Bong Hwee How, 24, and Singaporean Muhd Haris Abu Talib, 18, were on a pedestrian crossing in Bukit Panjang.
+Eyewitnesses reported seeing a black Audi A6 with diplomatic license plates run through two red traffic lights before hitting the three men.
 Bong suffered severe head injuries, including post-traumatic amnesia.
 Tong suffered the most severe of injuries.
 After three days in hospital, he slipped into a coma and was pronounced brain dead on 18 December 2009.
 He was taken off life support on 25 December.

 The abandoned Audi was later recovered by police in the Sungei Kadut neighbourhood.
 Ionescu had reported the vehicle as stolen approximately 40 minutes after the incident.
 According to his police statement, Ionescu drove the car to his diplomatic office shortly before 3 am.
 Shortly thereafter, he noticed the car was missing, at which time he reported it stolen.
 He then asked his driver, Marius Trusca, to drive him around in search of the car.
 After 20 minutes of searching, he took a taxi to his private residence.
 Police reports filed in a Singapore court differ from Ionescu's account.
 Police say Ionescu's driver was not working the night of the incident and was not called in to look for the vehicle until almost 9 am, rather than 3 am as reported by Ionescu.

-Three days after the incident, Ionescu left Singapore to return to Romania.
+Three days after the incident, Ionescu returned to Romania.

-Actions by Singaporean agencies
+Investigation

-On 6 January 2010, the Romanian prosecutor's office opened a criminal investigation and officially requested information about the case from Singaporean authorities.
+The Romanian government recalled Ionescu from his post in Singapore with effect from 5 January 2010 and the case was referred to the Romanian Prosecutor's Office.
+On 6 January, the Romanian prosecutor's office opened a criminal investigation and officially requested information about the case from Singaporean authorities.

+The Romanian Foreign Ministry also suspended Ionescu from his duties following the Romanian Prosecutor's Office's starting of a criminal investigation regarding the incident.
+It also distanced itself from Ionescu since he was excused from his diplomatic position, saying his statements carry the weight of any common citizen.

-On 28 January 2010, Singapore police revealed they had evidence that Ionescu was the driver in the hit-and-run.
+On 28 January, Singapore police revealed they had evidence that Ionescu was the driver in the hit-and-run.
 His presence, as well as that of his Romanian driver, was requested for the coroner's inquest into Tong's death.
 Singapore completed a coroner's inquiry into the events on 31 March 2010.
 Based on the witnesses (one of whom identified Ionescu as the driver at the time of the incident) and evidence presented by police in the coroner's inquiry, it was concluded that Ionescu was the driver of the vehicle at the time of the incident.

 In response to the allegations, Ionescu said, "Honestly, I don't believe in the court of Singapore".